-Members of the Mary Wooster Chapter NSDAR in Danbury crafted blankets that were donated to an area homeless women's shelter.
+Members of the Mary Wooster Chapter, NSDAR, in Danbury crafted blankets that were donated to an area homeless women's shelter.

-Members of the Trumbull-Porter Chapter NSDAR in Watertown show their appreciation to veterans by sewing patriotic pillowcases that were distributed locally.
+Members of the Trumbull-Porter Chapter, NSDAR, in Watertown show their appreciation to veterans by sewing patriotic pillowcases that were distributed locally.

 Daughters often use chapter gatherings to collect food for their local food pantries.
-Members of the Abigail Phelps Chapter NSDAR collected on behalf of the food pantry in Simsbury.
+Members of the Abigail Phelps Chapter, NSDAR, collected on behalf of the food pantry in Simsbury.

 In addition to gathering food donations, chapters are asked to help restock their local food pantry after large and much-needed food collections arrive from area postal workers or local church groups.

-Connecticut DAR chapters offer many awards and scholarships within their own communities.
+Connecticut DAR chapters offer many awards and scholarships within their communities.
 Some of the awards that they may bestow involve the American History Essay Contest.
-They may also acknowledge young people in their local high schools through the DAR Good Citizen Award.
+They may also acknowledge young people in their local high schools through the DAR Good Citizens Award.
 An Americanism Medal is awarded to a naturalized American citizen for work done with fellow immigrants or within his or her American community.
 The Community Service Award and the Historic Preservation Award are also given to members of the community.

 All of these schools were begun in rural and disadvantaged areas where public education was not accessible.
 The mission of these schools is to provide traditional values and educational skills to the students to help them reach their full potential.
-While each school has a different focus, they serve a variety of special needs programs including adult literacy, attention deficit disorder, dyslexia, and children in family crisis.
+While each school has a different focus, they serve a variety of special needs programs including adult literacy, attention deficit disorder, dyslexia, and children in a family crisis.
 Each school is now owned and operated by a private, non-profit corporation in the state in which it is located.

 Connecticut DAR chapters support these schools by gathering school supplies and backpacks that are shipped to the schools before the beginning of the school year.
-Connecticut Daughters support a variety of requested supplies like textbooks, choir outfits and calculators.
+Connecticut Daughters support a variety of requested supplies like textbooks, choir outfits, and calculators.
 Chapters also collect valuable Boxtops for Education on behalf of all DAR Schools.